-What’s Covered: An energy auditor will assess your home’s energy performance by examining the home’s exterior, each of its rooms, and key components like the heating and cooling system, water heater, appliances, and lighting.
-The energy auditor also will review your past utility bills.
+What's Covered: An energy auditor will assess your home's energy performance by examining the home's exterior, each of its rooms, and key components like the heating and cooling systems, water heater, appliances and lighting.
+The energy auditor will also review your past utility bills.

 Time: Most assessments take a few hours.
-Factors that affect the time include the type of assessment requested, the size of the home, and the type of fuels used in the home.
+Factors that affect the time include the type of assessment requested, the size of your home and the types of fuels used in your home.

 Results: You should receive a written report within a few days of the assessment that summarizes the energy auditor's findings and describes recommended improvements, including estimated costs and cost savings.
 Often the auditor can make the improvements for you at an additional charge.

-Be Involved: On the day of the assessment, let the energy auditor know specific concerns you have or problem areas you’ve identified in your home.
+Be Involved: On the day of the assessment, let the energy auditor know of any specific concerns you have or problem areas you've identified in your home.
 Accompany the energy auditor and ask questions!

-While a home energy assessment by a licensed energy auditor will provide the most comprehensive results, there are many do-it-yourself steps that you can take on your own.
+While a home energy assessment by a licensed energy auditor will provide the most comprehensive results, there are many do-it-yourself steps that you can take on your own to improve your home's energy efficiency.
 The following Department of Energy and Environmental Protection Agency online resources can help you conduct your own energy assessment and identify improvements:

 - Visit the ENERGY STAR Home Advisor page to create a profile of your home and receive a prioritized list of customized savings recommendations.